pfif/hangman-code-test/README.md

 This program is in two parts:

-- The UI Server (`hangman/src/uiserver.py`) : it provides a json state of what should be displayed on screen.
+- The UI Server (`hangman/src/uiserver.py`) : it provides a state of what should be displayed on screen.
 It can react to events.
 - An interpreter (`hangman/src/cli.py`) : renders the UI state and read input to provide events to the UI server